 - Pressures for immediate decisions

-- Lacks proper insurance and licensing
+- Lacks proper insurance or business documentation

 Maintenance Contracts vs. Per-Service Calls